smolanalytics

 you ▸ (no ask needed: it's a test in our CI)

-The agreement test asserts the answer your editor gets over MCP and the answer the dashboard renders over HTTP are the same computation.
+A test in CI asserts the answer over MCP equals the number the dashboard shows.
 If they ever diverge, our build fails.
 There is no second query path that can drift.

 $ smolanalytics plan init && smolanalytics plan push